Find Affordable College Courses

 Of the 9 students majoring in sociology at Northwestern, 56% are male and 44% are female.

-University of Michigan - Ann Arbor did quite well in this year’s ranking of the most popular places for sociology students to get a doctor’s degree.
-It came in at #6 on the list.
-U-M is a very large public school located in the city of Ann Arbor.
+University of Michigan - Ann Arbor ranked #6 on this year’s Most Popular Sociology Doctor’s Degree Schools in the Great Lakes Region list.
+U-M is a very large public school located in the midsize city of Ann Arbor.

 About 71% of the students majoring in sociology at the school are women while 29% are male.